jdkindy/appengine-php-wordpress-starter-project/DEPLOY.md

 * Allow the {GOOGLE_PROJECT} application access
 * If available, set 'Preferred location' to follow app {GOOGLE_PROJECT}

-## WordPress config
+### WordPress config

-* Make sure the appengine plugin is enabled and set to connect to the correct bucket
+* After the initial deploy, make sure the appengine plugin is enabled and set to connect to the correct bucket

 ## Deploy from Google cloud shell